-If your baby suddenly starts to cough without being unwell first, check that they are not choking.
+If your child suddenly starts to cough without being unwell first, check whether they are choking.
 This requires immediate emergency treatment.

-Smoking in the home or car increases the risk of respiratory problems in babies.
+Smoking in the home or car increases the risk of respiratory problems in children.

 There are different reasons why your child may cough or wheeze.
 Possible causes include:

-- Colds and other viruses – this is a very common cause of coughing.
+- and other viruses – this is a very common cause of coughing

-- Choking – the coughing is sudden and the child has not been unwell.
+- – the coughing is sudden and the child has not been unwell

-- Croup – this tends to cause a barking, hoarse cough.
+- – this tends to cause a barking, hoarse cough

-- Bronchiolitis – this is a chest infection, which can cause coughing and wheezing.
+- – this is a chest infection, which can cause coughing and wheezing

-- Smoke – smoking around babies can cause them to cough and should be avoided.
+- – smoking around children can cause them to cough and should be avoided

-- Hay fever – this may be caused by dust mites, animal hair or moulds.
-As well as coughs, other symptoms may include sneezing and a runny nose.
+- – this may be caused by dust mites, animal hair or moulds.
+As well as coughs, other symptoms may include sneezing and a runny nose

-- – this can cause coughing after exposure to specific substances.
+- – this can cause coughing after exposure to specific substances

-- Asthma – coughing tends to be worse at night or after exercise.
-The child may also wheeze.
+- – coughing tends to be worse at night or after exercise.
+The child may also wheeze

-- Whooping cough – a contagious infection, which can be prevented by immunisation.
+- – a contagious infection, which can be prevented by immunisation

 Cough and wheezing are usually not asthma